raelovejoy/raelog/_posts/2007-11-13-website-security-and-privacy.md

 ---
 layout: post
-title: "Website security and privacy"
+title: "[archive: 2007] Website security and privacy"
 summary: ...and ways to protect your online accounts
 ---